 Can dogs catch COVID-19 from their owners?

-Research shows dogs can contract the virus that causes COVID-19 from close contact with infected humans, but they rarely get sick.
+Dogs can test positive after close contact with infected humans, but they rarely show clinical signs of illness.
 The risk of them spreading it back to humans is considered very low by health authorities.
+Supporting their gut health is a useful choice to support their overall resilience.